KohrAhr/DemoGROGPRO/README.md

 # "GROG PRO"
-Description: This is OLD (legacy) car parking software, Riga, LATVIA.
-Estimated year: 1998..2007
+Description: This is OLD (legacy) car parking software from Riga, LATVIA, EU.

+Estimated years of active development and support: 1998..2007

 Developed (Mr. Oleg) die few years ago (before Y2017).
 Some files with source code could be missed.
 Application might be not compilable :)